Thinking of buying an electric car but not sure if it will get you where you need to go? Find out the typical electric car range with our guide.

 The average top speed of an electric car from this list is 110 mph.
 That’s a bit lower than a standard car could claim – and bumped up considerably by Tesla’s performance prowess – but for electric car drivers speed and performance aren’t necessarily a priority.
 Many newer electric cars have good acceleration in comparison to their petrol and diesel counterparts.
 This is because electric motors produce 100% of their power from a standstill, meaning they accelerate surprisingly quickly from low speeds.

 Motorway driving reduces the overall range of an electric car before it needs to be recharged.
 As mentioned before though, there’s more than enough opportunity to power up at a charging station along the way.
+Plus, if you have an LV= electric car insurance policy, and you do happen to run out of charge, we've partnered with AFF to get you on the go again.

 You may find a trip takes longer overall when including the time it takes to charge up your electric car.
 So if you’re driving a long distance by electric car, be sure to factor in an extra couple of hours.